Are you a barber in need of marketing ideas to boost your business? You’ve come to the right place.

-Just because you’re a small business doesn’t mean you don’t have a brand.
-And your brand is made up of a lot more than your logo alone:
+Just because you’re a small business doesn’t mean you don’t have a brand to promote.
+Although your logo is important, you need to consider these points when establishing your brand:

-- The personality and values your brand represents.
+- The personality and values your barbershop represents

-- Use of colour, typography (on your website, and in any printed marketing materials).
+- Use of color, typography (on your website, logo, and in any other printed marketing materials).

-- The look of your shop, including decor and how any employees dress.
+- The look of your barbershop, including decor and how any employees dress.

 - The style of any photos you post online.